NREL/PRAS/SystemModel_HDF5_spec.md

 This document contains links to glossary entries to explain HDF5 terms when used for the first time._

-# Specification for HDF5 representation of `SystemModel` data
+# `SystemModel` HDF5 representation specification

-The following specifies a representation of the PRAS `SystemModel` data structure in terms of [objects](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Object) in an HDF5 file.
+This document specifies a representation of the PRAS `SystemModel` data structure in terms of [objects](https://portal.hdfgroup.org/display/HDF5/HDF5+Glossary#HDF5Glossary-Object) in an HDF5 file.
 This specification is version-controlled in the same